HandBrake

 While HandBrake is the open-source standard, it isn't the only tool in the shed.
 Depending on your need for ease of use or editing capabilities, other Video Tools might suit you better.

 Permute is the premium, Mac-native alternative for users who want simplicity.
 Unlike HandBrake's intimidating panel of knobs and sliders, Permute offers a drag-and-drop interface with zero configuration needed.
-It handles video, audio, and image conversion seamlessly.
+It handles video, audio, and image conversion smoothly.
 However, it lacks the deep customization options of HandBrake (like specific filter tuning or subtitle handling) and costs money, whereas HandBrake is free.
 Choose Permute for aesthetics and ease; choose HandBrake for control.

 FFmpeg is the engine that powers much of HandBrake, but using it directly via the Command Line Interface (CLI) offers ultimate power.
 There is no GUI; everything is scriptable.
 This makes FFmpeg superior for developers or server admins who want to automate transcoding pipelines using scripts.
 However, for the average user, the learning curve is vertical.
 HandBrake essentially provides a human-readable interface for FFmpeg's capabilities, making it the better choice for non-programmers.